Grid Reference: TG 360 068

 Conservation Status: Included in the Norfolk Wildlife Trust Churchyard Conservation Scheme.

 Management: In the care of Hemblington PCC.
-Part-managed by BADCOG since 1985 in collaboration with the PCC and NWT.

 Description: In contrast to Blofield, this is a more typical churchyard in terms of size.
 The southern part supports an ancient hay meadow flora which may have persisted since at least Anglo Saxon times.
 This part, and the western hedgerow and roadside verge, are managed by BADCOG.
 The northern half supports coarse grassland with abundant hogweed; this is reserved for burials.